 Yes.
 Section 415 of the Internal Revenue Code imposes a limit on the benefits the Fund can pay.
 Your maximum benefit limit is determined on an individual basis and takes into account your age.
 Your maximum benefit limit changes over time, but the Fund Office calculates it annually based on available information.
-So far, no one has exceeded the maximum limit on benefits payable from this Fund.
+So far, no one has exceeded the In case of conflict, the Plan, not this Summary, will govern.
+S-10 maximum limit on benefits payable from this Fund.
 You should know, however, that, if at the time you retire, your benefit under the Plan is higher than your maximum under Section 415, the Plan must reduce your benefit to the legal limit.